-Quo in ma Significant observable Significant unobservable (In thousands) lentical assets inputs inputs Asset category Total (Level 1) (Level 2) (Level 3) Taiwan plan assets (a) \$ 718 \$ 718 -
+(In thousands) Asset category Total Quoted prices in active markets for identical assets (Level 1) Significant observable inputs (Level 2) Significant unobservable inputs (Level 3) Taiwan plan assets (a) \$718 \$718

 (a) This category includes investments in the government of Taiwan's pension fund.
 The government of Taiwan is responsible for the strategy and allocation of the investment contributions.